skochdev/react-mini-projects/README.md

-# My mini-projects created with React and TypeScript
+# My mini-projects created with React.
+Vanilla JS and TypeScript
 ---

 ##  **Simple slider for reviews**